Reflections on a year of Making for Change: Waltham Forest

 With thanks to…

 Finally, I would like to take this opportunity to thank the Sheepdrove Trust who have kindly sponsored my research post at CSF and the Making for Change: Waltham Forest showcase.
 My special thanks go to Waltham Forest Council, London Borough of Culture and Great Place: Creative Connections, a programme supported by Arts Council England and the National Lottery Heritage Fund.
 I hope there will be on-going support in the years to come, even beyond the timeframe of London Borough of Culture in order to sustain the legacies activated through this project.
-The aim of the Great Place scheme is to put arts, culture and heritage at the heart of the local community, and I hope that together we have achieved all of this.
+The aim of the Great Place scheme is to put arts, culture and heritage at the heart of the local community, and I hope that together we have achieve all of this.
 Beyond the funding, I am grateful for the opportunity I have had to work with a great number of people (especially Laura Gander-Howe and Mina Jugovic at LCF, as well as Pam Rene, Carolyn Roche, Sandra Sabunaite, Abigail Viner, Annette Russell, and Pawel Pietraszek at Waltham Forest Council) and activate partnerships and networks.
 They are grounded on shared values, strategic visions, supported by creative skills, and powered by continued engagement.
 It is thanks to these ingredients that we have been able to activate positive change.